Welcome to Vancouver! Your Tour Director is on hand late this afternoon to answer any questions.

 In winter, the sidewalks are all but rolled up in Skagway, so you can imagine the frightful conditions endured by gold prospectors who passed through en route to the Yukon.
 Take your time and poke your head into every little shop, from the Trail Bench to Lynch & Kennedy's Dry Goods.
 The Red Onion Saloon, with its honky-tonk piano and costumed barmaids, is a treasure trove of memorabilia featuring pictures of Klondike Kate, Peahull Annie, and other historic characters.
 To complete the picture of those rip-roaring days, visit the nostalgic Trail of '98 Museum.
 (B/L/D)

 Glacier Bay has more actively calving tidewater glaciers than anyplace else in the world.
 How does it feel when a colossal chunk of ice splits off a glacier and crashes into the sea?
 The sound is like thunder.
-The impact shoots water hundreds of metres into the air.
+The impact shoots water hundreds of meters into the air.
 You hold your breath as you capture the moment on camera, then you wait for it all to happen again.
 (B/L/D)

-Alaska's "First City" of Ketchikan is so named because it is the first major landfall for most cruisers as they enter the picturesque fjords of the Inside Passage, where the town clings to the banks of the Tongass Narrows, flanked by green forests nurtured by abundant rain.
-An important hub of the salmon-fishing and -packing industries- visitors can try their luck on a sport-fishing excursion or simply savour the fresh seafood at one of the local restaurants.
+Alaska's “First City” of Ketchikan is so named because it is the first major landfall for most cruisers as they enter the picturesque fjords of the Inside Passage, where the town clings to the banks of the Tongass Narrows, flanked by green forests nurtured by abundant rain.
+An important hub of the salmon-fishing and -packing industries—visitors can try their luck on a sport-fishing excursion or simply savor the fresh seafood at one of the local restaurants.
 It is also one of the best spots along the Inside Passage to explore the rich cultural sights of Native Alaskan nations like the Tlingit, Haida and Tsimshian.
 (B/L/D)

 Arguably one of the greatest cruising routes in the world, the Inside Passage stretches through stunning landscapes, from Misty Fjords National Monument to famed Glacier Bay National Park & Preserve.
 Sailing the Inside Passage offers opportunities to spot some of Alaska's most iconic wildlife, with humpback whales and orca plying the bountiful waters alongside the ships, bald eagles soaring overhead and brown bears lumbering on the shoreline.
 (B/L/D)